unigrid-project/hedgehog/README.md

 - GPU workloads

 __Secondary goals:__
-- Replacement of the network and consensus chain in the [legacy daemon](https://github.com/unigrid-project/daemon), including complete migration to Hedgehog.
+- Replacement of the network and consensus chain in the [legacy daemon](https://github.com/unigrid-project/daemon), including complete or partial migration to Hedgehog.
+We are currently investigating different options for the network and what direction makes the most sense for the Unigrid network out of a go-to-market perspective.

 ## For developers that want to build Hedgehog
-Hedgehog requires Java 11+.
+Hedgehog requires Java 17+.
 To run and build the distribution you need [Maven](https://maven.apache.org/).
 To execute a build you need to run the following command from within the Hedgehog directory:

 > mvn clean install